An in-depth report on the causes, diagnosis, treatment, and prevention of stress.

 A relationship between excess stress and cancer has not been proven.
 Evidence has shown that job stress is not a significant risk for colorectal, breast, prostate, or lung cancer.
 Although stress reduction techniques have no effect on survival rates, studies show that they are very helpful in improving a cancer patient's quality of life.

 Prolonged stress can disrupt the digestive system, and increase the occurrence of diarrhea, constipation, cramping, bloating, and acid reflux.Irritable Bowel Syndrome (IBS)

 IBS (or spastic colon) is strongly related to stress.
 With this condition, the large intestine becomes irritated, and its muscular contractions are spastic rather than smooth and wave-like.
 The abdomen is bloated, and the patient experiences cramping and alternating periods of constipation and diarrhea.
 Sleep disturbances due to stress can make irritable bowel syndrome even worse.Peptic Ulcers

-It is now well established that most peptic ulcers are caused by H. pylori bacteria or the use of nonsteroidal anti-inflammatory (NSAID) medications (such as aspirin and ibuprofen).
-Nevertheless, studies still suggest that stress may predispose a person with H. pylori to ulcers.
+It is now well established that most peptic ulcers are caused by H pylori bacteria or the use of nonsteroidal anti-inflammatory (NSAID) medications (such as aspirin and ibuprofen).
+Not all H pylori carriers develop peptic ulcers, and studies still suggest that stress may predispose a person with H pylori to ulcers.

-However, emotional stress may lead to risky health behaviors that are clearly associated with peptic ulcer disease, such as alcohol use and cigarette smoking.Inflammatory Bowel Disease
+Additionally, emotional stress may increase the risk for health behaviors that are clearly associated with peptic ulcer disease, such as alcohol use and cigarette smoking.Inflammatory Bowel Disease

 An in-depth report on the causes, diagnosis, treatment, and prevention of Crohn disease.